 Each year, the Cooke Foundation hosts regional events across the country to foster community among groups of scholars living in the same area.
-Cooke Young Scholars and Higher Education Scholars attend the gatherings to build connections.
-Past events have taken place in Chicago, Los Angeles, Atlanta, Boston, New York, and Washington, DC.
+Cooke Scholars and alumni attend to strengthen personal connections with their fellow scholars and build their professional networks.
+These events take place throughout the year across the country and internationally.